Reading

 The Reading Framework, 2023

-Reading in Key Stage 2
+Reading in Key Stage Two

 Reading in Key Stage 2, is primarily taught through a dedicated daily session.
 The first day is a class reading session, modelled by the teacher, exposing children to high-quality reading skills.